Personal website of Gregory K. Maxey, Commander USN (Retired)

 This Microsoft Word Tips & Microsoft Word Help page introduces and provides instructions for using the "Content Control/Variable/Bookmark & Document Property Tools (or CC/V/BM & DP)" Word template add-in.

 This add-in was originally developed with longtime friend and Word MVP Graham Mayor.
 It is the culmination of well over a hundred hours of development and testing.
-Unfortunately due to personal business and unplanned travel, Graham was unavailable to assist with the design and testing of the features added in version 3.0.
+Unfortunately due to personal business and unplanned travel, Graham was unavailable to assist with the design and testing of the features added in versions 3.0 and 4.0.
 His presence was sorely missed!!

 However, as nature abhors a vacuum, friend and Word MVP Jay Freedman stepped in and on several occasions, he tried to break it and succeeded.
 Jay's thorough, critical review and testing have been instrumental in the publication of version 3.0.